da03/mm/README.md

 python setup.py --name Jacob
 ```

-This will give machine1 a nickname `Jacob`.
+You may be required to enter the password for your central server.
+Then the above command will give machine1 a nickname `Jacob`.

 On machine2 do the following: